 In the meantime, you wait for your fellow escapee to make his venture.
 His progress has slowed to almost a complete standstill, as he grows nearer and nearer to the exit and to Wick.
 You realize your own heart is pounding in anxiety for him, and you take a quiet breath to steady yourself.

 The brave young boy is now within arms reach of the predator, and you can practically taste his fear.
 Every movement he takes is minute and calculated, as if it could be his last, which it very well could.
-He finally reached the hollow log leading out of the clearing, and he pauses, looking up at the guardian, who is as still as stone, hair obscuring most of her features.
+He finally reaches the hollow log leading out of the clearing, and he pauses, looking up at the guardian, who is as still as stone, hair obscuring most of her features.
 The lad bends down to duck into the log, putting one foot inside.
 You see his head disappear into the exit, and you let out a silent sigh.
 He made it.

 Then Wick moves her arm.
 The boy doesn't see it, but you do.
 Slowly, almost casually, she lowers her arm towards the fugitive.
 She stays completely still, save for her arm.
 She grasps the hem of his tunic just before it slips out of view, and you hear him yelp as she jerks her arm back, flinging the boy from the tree trunk.
 You stifle a gasp as the boy lands on his back with a thump and hurries to scramble to his feet.
 Wick moves forward slowly and deliberately, and reaches her prey just as he makes it to his feet.
 He turns away, trying to sprint out of reach, but she snags him by the bag of his collar, pulling him back towards her.
 He writhes and twists, but his tunic is caught firmly in her fist.
 Suddenly, he does something clever.
 He pulls his arms out of his sleeves and slides down, leaving Wick holding an empty tunic.
 He begins dashing away, and actually makes it a few steps before Wick catches up to him again and seizes him by his blonde hair.
 He squeals as his naked body is lifted squirming into the air, legs flailing.